jakedent/seo-bot/README.md

    - Tor Browser should update automatically on open.
 If it does not, check your preferences in the Tor Browser.
 2. Close Tor Browser completley.
 3. Run: sudo python3 seo-bot.py
+4. Enter target URL.
-4. Sit back and grab a coffee.
+5. Sit back and grab a coffee.

 ![gr](https://user-images.githubusercontent.com/10816773/61673851-10c1bb00-ace9-11e9-940f-30bf279b841a.png)